TomFrost/node-attempt/README.md

 be used.

 #### random
-*Default: 0.* Scale the wait time by a random factor.
-Generally, this should be a number between 0 (no randomness) and 1 (multiplies the wait time by anything from 1 to 2).
-For clarity, the wait time for each individual attempt is multiplied by `(1 + Math.random() * options.random)`.
+*Default: 0.* Increase the wait interval by a random factor.
+Generally, this should be a number between 0 (no randomness) and 1 (wait time could double).
+For example, if .5 is used, the interval could be anywhere between 100% and 150% of its original calculated time.

 #### attempts
 *Default: 0.* The number of attempts to fake Attempt into believing were